 The highest wall in the Maritime Alps

-"The snow fields from the Upper Lake to the summit are never rushed, they are climbed in a zig zag right to the top, until you look into the bright void at the bottom of which lies Terme".
+From the upper lake to the summit the snow is never steep, you zig-zag to the summit where you look over into the bright void at the bottom of which lies Terme.

 Giorgio Bocca, Allora ero immortale